Too Funky

 "Too Funky" is a song written and performed by English singer and songwriter George Michael and released by Columbia Records in the United States and Epic Records elsewhere in 1992.
 The song was Michael's final single for his recording contract with Sony Music before he started legal action to extricate himself from it.
 "Too Funky" had been initially earmarked for a follow-up to the album Listen Without Prejudice Vol. 1, but Michael shelved the idea, instead donating it, along with two other songs, to the project Red Hot + Dance (1992), which raised money for AIDS awareness.
 Michael subsequently donated the royalties to the same cause.

 "Too Funky" was another chart hit for Michael, reaching number one in Denmark and entering the top 10 in 17 other countries, including Australia, France, the United Kingdom, and the United States.
 The accompanying music video was directed by him with Thierry Mugler and featured supermodels on the catwalk at a fictitious runway show.
 The song never appeared on any of Michael's studio albums, although later it was included on his first solo collection, Ladies & Gentlemen: The Best of George Michael (1998), and in the 2017 reissue of Listen Without Prejudice Vol. 1, which also included the two other songs from Red Hot + Dance and its B-side "Crazy Man Dance", all of which were recorded for the aborted follow-up of the 1990 album.

 Composition

-Lyrically, the song is a basic, animalistic plea for sexual activity.
+Lyrically, "Too Funky" is a basic, animalistic plea for sexual activity.
 An Anne Bancroft line from the 1967 film The Graduate ("I am not trying to seduce you...
 Would you like me to seduce you?
 Is that what you're trying to tell me?") appears in the intro of the song and is repeated during the final crescendo.
 The song then ends with a sample from an episode of the Tony Hancock sitcom Hancock called "The Radio Ham", spoken by actress Annie Leake ("Would you stop playing with that radio of yours?
 I'm trying to get to sleep").
 The song is based on a drum beat from the Brand New Heavies' 1991 single "Never Stop", while its synth hook quotes the hook from Jocelyn Brown's 1984 hit "Somebody Else's Guy".